How to Block IP Addresses in WordPress

 How to Find Malicious IP Addresses in WordPress

-Before you can blacklist a problematic IP address, you’ll need to know which address is causing the problems.
+Before you can block a problematic IP address, you’ll need to know which unwanted IP addresses are causing the problems.
 If the issue is a troublesome commenter, the process is easy enough.

 WordPress automatically stores IP addresses for all users who leave a comment on your site.
 To see them, just head to your WordPress dashboard and click on Comments in the sidebar:

-Now that you have the IP addresses you want to block, it’s time to add them to a blacklist in WordPress.
+Now that you have the IP addresses you want to block, it’s time to add them to a blocked list in WordPress.
 This is a three-step process: you’ll need to find the IP addresses, open up the Discussion settings panel, and enter the IPs into the Comments Blocklist.

 Step 1: Designate IP Addresses